 First, it is important to seek immediate medical attention because dog bites are prone to infection and must be thoroughly cleaned and disinfected before any sutures (stitches) can be applied.
 Also, right after you are bitten, make sure you identify the dog and the dog’s owner.
 This is crucial because any claim must be made against the dog’s owner as it is the dog owner’s home insurance company who actually pays for your injury compensation.

 Next, report the dog bite to the appropriate government agency.
 This is usually an animal control agency or a law enforcement agency.
 Finally, make sure to take pictures of the dog bite injury.
 Make sure to contact an experienced personal injury attorney as soon as possible after suffering the injury so that the proper steps can be taken to begin preparing your case.

 Most states, including Oregon, have a general rule applicable to dog bites.
 If a dog has bitten someone in the past, and the owner has actual knowledge of the dog bite, or if the dog has displayed aggressive tendencies in the past and the owner has actual knowledge of it, then the dog’s owner is liable if their dog bites someone.
 Also, if the dog bite occurs on a premises such as an apartment complex, and the property management company or premises owner knew about the dog’s dangerous tendencies or history of dog bites, then the property management company or premises owner may be liable for any injuries that result from the dog biting someone.

 If you were injured due to someone else’s negligence, you can recover the following types of damages:

-While no amount of money damages will make up for the disruption in your life that a serious dog bite injury will cause, it is the only suitable remedy provided for by the law.
+While no amount of money will fully make up for the disruption in your life that a serious dog bite injury will cause, it is the only suitable remedy provided by the law.